YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 ::GridSection

-## Content Blocks Elements
+## Blocks Elements

 Essential building blocks that enable users to create engaging pages without coding.
 Each block serves a specific purpose, from showcasing products with Galleries to driving action with Buttons, all designed to meet B2B commerce needs.
+Each block has an editor to edit the block's properties, content or UI.

+Let's check out the different blocks.

 ::